-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 750M are very slightly better than the Nvidia GeForce GTX 660M.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 750M are marginally better than the Nvidia GeForce GTX 660M.

-The GeForce GT 750M has a 132 MHz higher core clock speed but fewer Texture Mapping Units than the GeForce GTX 660M.
-The lower TMU count doesn't matter, though, as altogether the GeForce GT 750M manages to provide 4.2 GTexel/s better texturing performance.
+The GeForce GT 750M has a 132 MHz higher core clock speed and the same number of Texture Mapping Units as the GeForce GTX 660M.
+This results in the GeForce GT 750M providing 4.2 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The GeForce GT 750M has a 132 MHz higher core clock speed than the GeForce GTX 660M and the same number of Render Output Units.
 This results in the GeForce GT 750M providing 2.1 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The GeForce GT 750M was released over a year more recently than the GeForce GTX 660M, and so the GeForce GT 750M is likely to have better driver support, meaning it will be more optimized for running the latest games.

 The GeForce GT 750M and the GeForce GTX 660M have the same amount of video memory, but are likely to provide slightly different experiences when displaying game textures at high resolutions.

 The GeForce GTX 660M has 32 GB/sec greater memory bandwidth than the GeForce GT 750M, which means that the memory performance of the GeForce GTX 660M is noticeably better than the GeForce GT 750M.